 nowhere else to turn.
 There are communities all around the world that are ignored, forgotten or just aren't

 helped by their governments.
 They know they have a crisis, they want to solve the crisis but they just don't have

 the means or the resources to solve it by themselves.
 That's where we come in.
 We are supported by people who

-also want to help these communities.
-We combine our efforts, talents, our own resources and donations from
+want to help and make a difference in the world.
+We combine our efforts, talents, resources and donations from

 generous supporters and together we help the people.
-They own the project and they own the water system
+The community owns the project from the start - we are

 FIVE QUESTIONS DONORS SHOULD ASK EVERY NONPROFIT